trinhlehainam/Isekaijitaku/ansible/services/forgejo-rootless/README.md

 ### Quick Reference

-- **Running a backup with intelligent service recovery**:
+- **Running a backup with intelligent service rollback**:
   ```bash
   ansible-playbook site.yml -i inventories/[env]/hosts.yml --tags "backup"
   ```

-The system will intelligently preserve service state before backup and restore each service to its original state afterward.
-This smart recovery mechanism captures the following information:
+The system will intelligently preserve service state before backup and roll back each service to its original state afterward.
+This smart rollback mechanism captures the following information:

 - Container running state (running or stopped)
 - Container health status (healthy, starting, or unhealthy)